dober-man/GoodWAFSec/docs/module1/lab2/lab2.rst

 #.
 Notice that for **Block requests from suspicious browsers** the
    **Block Suspicious Browsers** setting is enabled by default.

 #.
+At this point, you may want to take a moment and explore the other defaults that were turned on such as TPS based detection and BOT Signatures.
+Please don't modify the defaults.

+#.
 Click the **Update** button to complete the Proactive Bot
    Defense ``webgoat_DoS`` profile.